isotope-project/ssa-densem/reviewer-log.md

   me.
 First you simplified down to SSA, now you pivot to "relaxing" the ssa back to a more compositional language

-  We have completely rewritten this section
+  We have completely rewritten this section.

 * line 409 and line 1237: Many variants of SSA (including the one used by LLVM IR) do *not* allow just a variable on right-hand-side of an assignment.

-  We have added a footnote explaining this. .
+  We have added a footnote explaining this.

 - line 471: the syntax for the where statement is missing a comma compared to the grammar shown on line 415.
 This is a good place to mention that you should explicitly spell out your "indexing" scheme for the use of subscripts.

-  We have made the indexing in our rules more explicit
+  We have made the indexing in our rules more explicit.

 - line 634: is the choice of left extension here important?  are you somehow indicating that you'll only substitute for the "rightmost" variable in the context somehow?

   Because weakening and exchange are both admissible, it doesn't really matter.

 - line 963: Your assertion that you only need to add the ability to get rid of a